plotly/dash-labs/docs/demos/dashdown_multi_page/pages/MarkdownAIO/style_options.md

 ## Style options

-The following may be set for each instance of `dashdown`.
+The following may be set for each instance of `MarkdownAIO`.
 You can not set them for each block within a Markdown file.

 Note the default for `code_style` and `app_style` is {"maxHeight": 700, "overflow": "auto"}